Cliff Cramp is a veteran illustrator, painter and storyteller working in popular entertainment.

 Cliff enjoys old things: tinkering on old cars, restoring old furniture, conversing with elderly people, and dreaming about living in an old house.
 Cliff is a citizen of the Cherokee Nation of Oklahoma.

-Though a studio fire — in 2000 — destroyed more than ten years of his artwork, Cliff finds comfort in his legacy as the husband to a wonderful wife and the father of two energetic boys.
+Though a studio fire — in 2000 — destroyed more than ten years of his artwork, Cliff finds comfort in his legacy as the husband to a wonderful wife and the father of two boys.

-He lives in sunny Southern California.
+He lives in beautiful Boise Idaho.